cw196/ezyvet/README.md

-# Run the project
+# If you are not using Docker

 ### development
 ```
 npm install
 npm start
 ```

 ### production